Understanding Mirror Exposure Therapy for Body Image

 In other versions of mirror exposure therapy, patients may be asked to

-Sessions vary in length and can be conducted either individually or in a group.
-This is a time-limited approach, meaning that there tend to be a fixed number of sessions with the goal of helping the patient become their own therapist by the end.
+Sessions vary in length.
+They can be conducted either individually or in a group.
+This is a time-limited approach.
+This means that there is a fixed number of sessions.
+The goal is to help the patient become their own therapist by the end.
 It’s recommended that the therapist be the same gender as the patient.

 Does it work?

 For people with bulimia nervosa and binge eating disorder, mirror exposure appears to be most effective when incorporated into CBT.
 Mirror exposure sessions during a course of CBT can help reduce body dissatisfaction, distress, and negative thoughts, and can also lead to improvement in binge-eating symptoms.
-Similarly, mirror exposure therapy appears to help decrease shape and weight concerns in people with anorexia nervosa who have completed weight restoration.
-For individuals with no history of an eating disorder who experience body dissatisfaction, this approach also helps decrease negative body-related thoughts and feelings of ugliness.
+Similarly, mirror exposure therapy appears to help decrease shape and weight concerns in people with anorexia nervosa who have completed nutritional rehabilitation.
+For individuals with no history of an eating disorder who experience body dissatisfaction, this approach also helps.
+It decreases negative body-related thoughts and feelings of ugliness.

 When might mirror exposure therapy NOT be the best fit?